youngfish42/Awesome-FL/README.md

  ![](https://img.shields.io/github/last-commit/youngfish42/Awesome-Federated-Learning-on-Graph-and-Tabular-Data)

+- *2022/07/14 - give a list of papers in the field of federated learning in top ML/CV/AI/DM conferences from  [innovation-cat](https://github.com/innovation-cat)‘s’    [Awesome-Federated-Machine-Learning](https://github.com/innovation-cat/Awesome-Federated-Machine-Learning)*
-- 2022/07/12 - added information about the last commit time of the federated learning open source framework (can be used to determine the maintenance of the code base)
+- *2022/07/12 - added information about the last commit time of the federated learning open source framework (can be used to determine the maintenance of the code base)*
 - *2022/07/12 - give a list of papers in the field of federated learning in top journals*
 - *2022/05/25 - complete the paper and code lists of FL on tabular data and Tree algorithms*
 - *2022/05/25 - add the paper list of FL on tabular data and Tree algorithms*